 - Evidence that the applicant is a registered voter

 - Documentation showing the applicant’s name and residential addressOR

 To receive a free Georgia voter identification card at Georgia Driver Services, voters must provide:

-Georgia law allows for mail-in ballots (also known as absentee ballots) to be requested up to 180 days before an election.
+Georgia law allows for mail-in ballots (also known as absentee ballots) to be requested no earlier than 78 days and no later than 11 days prior to an election.
 To request an absentee ballot, voters should complete an absentee ballot application online.
 Alternatively, voters can complete a paper request form and return the absentee ballot application to their county registration office.
 Absentee ballot applications can be returned by mail, fax, email (as an attachment), or in-person to the local County Board of Registrar’s Office.

-The deadline to request a mail-in ballot is Friday, October 30, 2020.
-The deadline to return completed mail-in ballot is Election Day, Tuesday, November 3, 2020—meaning that the ballot should arrive by or be postmarked on or before election day.
+The deadline to return a completed mail-in ballot is Friday, October 22—meaning that the ballot should arrive by or be postmarked on or before October 22.